vaadin/grid-renderers-collection-addon/README.md

 # Grid Renderers Add-on for Vaadin 7

 Grid Renderers collection is a set of renderers for Vaadin 7 Grid.
+It is possible to use Table as editable canvas with components in Table cells.
+With help of this collection it is possible to achieve similar functionality with Grid component.
+In addition to Editable renderers this collection has couple of renderers for advanced data presentation too.

 ## Online demo